 If you choose to use dry shampoo, here are ways to minimize its appearance and impact on your hair:

 - Only spray it on oily areas.

 - While spraying, keep the canister at least 6 inches from your scalp.

-- After spraying, massage your scalp to evenly distribute the product down to the roots.
+- After spraying, massage your scalp to evenly distribute the product down to your roots.

-- Carefully and gently brush through any patches that have too much dry shampoo added.
+- Carefully and gently brush through any patches where you’ve accidentally added too much dry shampoo.

 - To avoid extra dryness or static, don’t spray the ends of your hair.
 If the tips feel too dry, you can add a pea-sized amount of coconut oil or hair conditioner.